 My Grocery Routine – Creating the Grocery List & Period Trips

 The grocery list and the place from which I buy the items go hand-in-hand.
 We create a list for each store that we shop from.
-We frequent Trader Joe’s and Whole Foods the most.
+We frequent Trader Joe’s, Whole Foods, and Kroger the most.
 Each week we’ll plan out all of our meals ahead of time.
 Using a grocery price list spreadsheet and comparing price by volume has helped with this immensely.
+With Kroger, we also review their weekly ad sales, coupons, and discounts beforehand.

-We also make a monthly trip to Meijer and a Bi-monthly trip to Costco.
+We also make a monthly trip to Meijer and a Bi-monthly trip to Costco (we’ve found that Costco gas, Costco liquor, and Costco pet food are among their best deals).
 We’ve got it down to an exact science.
 In an upcoming post this week, I’ll cover the frequency in which we shop at each location, how much we spend there, what we get, and why we shop there.
 Also, a few tips on saving money at each location that we’ve learned.

 Loading Up on the Good Stuff